-Maria Carbonell’s artistic practice places focus on the study of the human figure.
-Her body of work develops into portraits that deal with the concept of identity and perception.
-Her work incorporates a reflection about the human condition with a particular interest in aspects such as the inevitability of isolation and the awareness of the inescapability of death.
+Artist Maria Carbonell places focus on the study of the human figure in her artistic practice.
+Firstly, her body of work develops into portraits that deal with the concept of identity and perception.
+Secondly, her work incorporates a reflection about the human condition with a particular interest in aspects such as the inevitability of isolation and the awareness of the inescapability of death.

 “The image plays an important role in my work.
 I like creating sceneries where the image is telling something; where it makes you question your point of view as a spectator.
 And for this purpose, I use figures.
 I try to place them in a space that is familiar but yet undefined…